msfjarvis/msfjarvis.dev/content/posts/why-upgrade-android.md

 ### Redacted MAC addresses

-Unpriviledged apps targetting SDK 30 will no longer be able to get the device's real MAC address.
+Unpriviledged apps targeting SDK 30 will no longer be able to get the device's real MAC address.

 # Closing notes